 Despite what anyone in Amway tries to tell you, running your own Amway business is a sales job.
 You can not succeed if you don't have the sales skill to promote the products to consumers and the system to new distributors.

 Amway has a huge collection of 'success stories'.
 These are recordings by people who have made it big in Amway.
 They explain how Amway changed their lives and set them on the path to financial freedom.
-I was briefly a member of Amway and my sponsor's upline became very upset when I refused to pay for a regular motivational CDs.
-(While I was being recruited, my sponsor loaned me some of his CDs so I got to listen to them).
-As expected, the motivational material is a big profit maker for those who are making money in the system.
+I was briefly a member of Amway and my sponsor's upline became very upset when I refused to pay for a monthly subscription to their motivational CDs.

 I'm sure that the success stories I heard were all true.
 The problem is that they build an unrealistic expectation of what is possible.
 People hear these rags to riches tales and think 'hey that could be me'.
 Unfortunately very few of them will ever make any money at all.
 Even fewer will achieve financial freedom from Amway Joining Amway is extremely easy, making a profit in Amway is extremely difficult.

 This post is from Botstwana based Consumer Watchdog.
 This post looks at the numbers because as they say the numbers don't lie.
 This post is from May 2014, they looked at the income disclosure statement for Amway in UK.
 The numbers tell a familiar story:

 Most IBOs Make Very Little Money in Amway